shayan09/Hands-on-Machine-Learning-Using-Python/README.md

 # Hands on Machine Learning Using Python

 An attempt to explore the different models in Scikit-Learn and cover the fundamentals of Machine Learning.
+These are the basic models and techniques used in Machine Learning. *Will soon update the readme with usecase and details of each model*

 ## The code is structured in the following way: